jrnold/bayesian_notes/docs/robust.md

 It turns out that the Student-t distribution of error terms from the [Robust Regression] chapter can also be derived as a model of heteroskedasticity.

-A reparameterization that will be used quite often is to rewrite a normal distributions with unequal scale parameters as a continous mixture of a common global scale parameter ($\sigma$), and observation specific local scale parameters, $\lambda_i$,[^globalmixture]
+A reparameterization that will be used quite often is to rewrite a normal distributions with unequal scale parameters as a continuous mixture of a common global scale parameter ($\sigma$), and observation specific local scale parameters, $\lambda_i$,[^globalmixture]
 $$
 y_i \sim \dnorm(X\beta, \lambda_i \sigma) .
 $$

-If the local scale paramters are distributed as,
+If the local scale parameters are distributed as,
 $$
-\lamba^2 \sim \dinvgamma(\nu / 2, \nu / 2)
+\lambda^2 \sim \dinvgamma(\nu / 2, \nu / 2)
 $$
 then the above is equivalent to a regression with errors distributed Student-t errors with $\nu$ degrees of freedom,
 $$
 y_i \sim \dt{\nu}(X \beta, \sigma) .
 $$

-[^globalmixture] See [this](http://www.sumsar.net/blog/2013/12/t-as-a-mixture-of-normals/) for a visualization of a Student-t distribution a mixture of Normal distributions, and [this](https://www.johndcook.com/t_normal_mixture.pdf) for a derivation of the Student t distribution as a mixture of normals.
-This scale mixture of normals representation will also be used with shrinkage priors on the regression coefficients.
+[^globalmixture] See [this](http://www.sumsar.net/blog/2013/12/t-as-a-mixture-of-normals/) for a visualization of a Student-t distribution a mixture of Normal distributions, and [this](https://www.johndcook.com/t_normal_mixture.pdf) for a derivation of the Student t distribution as a mixture of normal distributions.
+This scale mixture of normal representation will also be used with shrinkage priors on the regression coefficients.

-**Example:** Simulate Student-t distribution with $\nu$ degrees of freedom as a scale mixture of normals.
+**Example:** Simulate Student-t distribution with $\nu$ degrees of freedom as a scale mixture of normal.
 For *s in 1:S$,

 1. Simulate $z_s \sim \dgamma(\nu / 2, \nu / 2)$
 2. $x_s = 1 / \sqrt{z_s}2$ is draw from $\dt{\nu}(0, 1)$.